-• Significant update for 2023/4 policy with multiple adjustments to Behaviour Policy

-Note: This behaviour policy has been written as a policy for the whole College.
-While it should be followed it should also be read in accordance with the College's duties under the Equality Act 2010 and should be read in that light together with other relevant policies.
-Where a child has (or may have) a disability then active consideration must be given to how the policy may be adapted to take into account a child's individual needs.
+Significant update for 2024/25 policy with multiple adjustments to Behaviour Policy consideration must be given to how the policy may be adapted to take into account a child's individual needs.
 This will include consideration about what reasonable adjustments may be made.
-Children and parents with SEN/disability should be encouraged to be involved in considering these points.
+Children and parents with SEN/disability should be encouraged to be involved in considering these points, an example could be through the creation of a relational support plan.
 Records should be made about any such changes and any staff who work with these particular children should be informed about any such changes (for example a supply teacher should be made aware of any potential changes).
 In addition to SEN/disability the policy should also take into account other protected characteristics such as race, religious belief or matters in respect of gender/sexual orientation.
 If staff have any questions they should seek guidance from a senior leader.

 This behaviour policy is reviewed annually and is done so in consultation with students, parents/carers and staff.
-In addition to an annual student, parent/carer and staff survey there are multiple opportunities through the student council /leadership, parental listening sessions and engagement activities to provide feedback.
+In addition to an annual student, parent/carer and staff survey there are multiple opportunities through College council/parliament/leadership, parental listening sessions and engagement activities to provide feedback.